wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

    Maybe cache locality is also taken into consideration here, e.g., the policy favors the instances that are recently used because it is likely that part of its working set is still in the LLC and thus it runs faster?

+2. Why maintain the per-worker node "clock" counter as eviction counter, rather than access counter?
+   Wouldn't the latter be more intuitive, because it is then equivalent to the LRU recency counter?
+   Using eviction does not really count the recency, because instances accessed between two evictions will have the same clock value.

 This paper presents FaaSCache, a caching policy for virtual machine keep-alive in multi-tenant environments containing heterogeneous function instances.
 The paper is motivated by the fact that commercial cloud providers nowadays all cache function instances on the worker node to alleviate the long cold start latency, which is incurred by the